CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

                  3       hpc     CMAQ lizadams PD       0:00      3 (Nodes required for job are DOWN, DRAINED or reserved for jobs in higher priority partitions)
 ```

-The NODELIST reason "launch failed requeued held" requires that the job be canceled using the command:
+The NODELIST reason "launch failed requeued held" requires that the job be canceled.
+Note, if you get this message, it may result in the HPC compute nodes staying up and charging, without running the job, so is important to cancel the job using scancel.

 ```
 squeue
              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON) 3       hpc     CMAQ lizadams PD       0:00      3 (launch failed requeued held)
 ```

 ```
 scancel 3